grommunio/gromox/doc/glossary.rst

 	2^48.
 Every folder and message object is assigned a **unique, non-reusable** GC value (GCV).
 GCVs need not be assigned in any particular order, and no particular order should be inferred from GCVs.
 	In practice, a strictly monotonically increasing counter is used.
-This is memory efficient and incurs lower fragmentation of the GCV space than random GCV assignment.

 	Some components can perform a *range reservation* (e.g.
 	``ropGetLocalReplicaIds`` and the gromox-exmdb ``create_folder`` RPC),
-	which can cause GCV values to apparently jump around: For example, in Gromox, a created folder may receive GCV 0x10000 and as ``create_folder`` reserves 0x10001..0x1ffff for messages, the next folder gets GCV 0x20000.
+	which can cause GCV values to apparently jump around: For example, in Gromox, a created folder may receive GCV 0x10000 and, because ``create_folder`` reserves 0x10001..0x1ffff for messages, the next folder gets GCV 0x20000.
 Once the first folder has exceeded its reservation, it will make another, e.g. 0x30000..0x3ffff.
+The per-folder range reservations improve the locality of a folder's message IDs, which is conducive to IDSET compression and reducing network traffic a little bit.

 	In Gromox (2.17), the SQLite fields ``folder_id`` and ``message_id``
 	are GCVs rather than internal identifiers.
 (This may change at a later